-2013-0166", the string describing the method to use to call the SPARQL endpoint (either "get" or "post"), and the content type (i.e. the format) of the result returned by the call (either "csv" or "json").
+This method takes as input the string describing the HTTP method to use to call the SPARQL endpoint (either "get" or "post") and the content type (i.e. the format) of the result returned by the call (either "csv" or "json").
 The method returns a tuple of two items.
 The first item contains the status code of the HTTP response, while the second item contains the string of the results in the requested format.
+The UML class diagram of all the classes implementing RA-MOSE is shown in Figure 3.